If you’ve ever had an overdue payment before, you’ve seen a dunning letter. They are also known as dunning notices.

 Before you’ve started to even think about what you’re going to include in your dunning letters, you need to figure out the right medium.

 I hinted at the importance of how you choose to send this type of account notification to your clients in the previous section when I referenced Baremetrics’ study.
-Email is a popular medium to use, but they have an average click rate of 2.45%.
+Email is a popular medium to use, but they have an average click rate between 3.27% and 1.74% depending on your industry.

 That’s low.
 Yet, the percentages given in the chart from the previous section are much higher.
 How is that possible?